cliferraren/belly_button_biodiversity/README.md

-# Belly Button Biodiversity
+# An interactive dashboard to explore the [Belly Button Biodiversity](http://robdunnlab.com/projects/belly-button-biodiversity/).

 ![Bacteria by filterforge.com](Images/bacteria_by_filterforgedotcom.jpg)

-In this assignment, I built an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

-## Step 1 - Flask API
+## First - we created a Flask API

-I used Flask to design an API for the sample dataset and to serve the HTML and JavaScript that are required for my dashboard page.
-I used also SQLite for my database file and SQLAlchemy inside my Flask application.
+- We used Flask here to designed our API for the sample dataset and used HTML and JavaScript for our dashboard's page front-end.

-* First, I created a template called `index.html` for my dashboard landing page using bootstrap.
+- We used also SQLite for our database and SQLAlchemy for relational mapper routing our data to our Flask application.

 * Here is the sample API.